-Please help us raise awareness of Lynch Syndrome by donating to the Jacqueline Rush foundation.
-Lynch Syndrome is an inherited genetic mutation which results in a significantly higher risk of many types of cancers compared to the general public, often at a much younger age than usual.
+Please helps us raise awareness of Lynch Syndrome by donating to the Jacqueline Rush Foundation.
+Lynch Syndrome is an inherited genetic mutation which results In a significantly higher risk of many types of cancers compared to the general public often at a much younger age than normal.
 Current estimates are that 1 in 279 people living in the US have Lynch Syndrome.
 Knowing you have Lynch Syndrome can save your life and the lives of your family members.
-Jacqueline’s friends and family are participating in a Tough Mudder in Lake Tahoe on June 9, 2018.
+Jacqueline's friends and family are participating in a Tough Mudder in Lake Tahoe on June 9th.
 This will be the 5th year.
-Our Team goal is to raise $10,000.
-The funds will go toward launching an awareness campaign to educate both the general public and the medical community.
+Our Team Goal is to raise $10,000.
+The funds will be used to launch a campaign to raise awareness both in the general public and in the medical community.

-Jacqueline was diagnosed with colorectal cancer at the very young age of 20.
+Our Daughter Jacqueline was diagnosed with colorectal cancer in 2010 at the very young age of 20.
 She started having symptoms when she was just 16.
-Over the next several years as her symptoms worsened, doctors still did not suspect colorectal cancer due to her young age.
-She was finally diagnosed in her sophomore year of college with Stage 3 colorectal cancer.
+Over the next several years as her symptoms worsened, doctors still did not suspect colon cancer due to her age.
+She was finally diagnosed in her sophomore year of college with Stage 3 colorectoal cancer.

 During her treatment, it was discovered that the underlying cause of her cancer was an inherited genetic mutation known as Lynch Syndrome.
 Her family had never heard of Lynch Syndrome and neither had her doctor.
-If you have Lynch Syndrome, you have up to an 82% chance of getting colorectal cancer, up to a 60% chance of endometrial/uterine cancer, and an increased risk of many other cancers in your lifetime.
-It is currently estimated that approximately 1 in 279 people living in the US have Lynch Syndrome, but only 5% of those know they have it.
-You are 43% more likely to have Lynch Syndrome than the BRCA gene mutations for breast cancer.
+If you have Lynch Syndrome, you have up to an 82% chance of getting colorectal cancer, up to a 60% chance of endometrial/uterine cancer and an increased risk of many other cancers in your lifetime.
+It is now estimated that approximately 1 in 279 people living in the US have Lynch Syndrome, but only 5% of those know they have it.
+You are 43% more likely to have Lynch Syndrome than the BRCA genes for breast cancer.